Tanmaycode1/MedUrgencyHub/README.md

 ## How to run files?

 ### For ML Model:
-Install the given libraries in the requirements.txt in the ml folder and just run both the models named as app.py and visualize_months.py
+Install the given libraries in the requirements.txt in the ml folder and just run both the models named as app.py and visualize_months.py, for app.py use the keras_model.h5 file to access the pre-trained model

 ### For other files:
 Just install the requirements.txt in the different folder and just run main.py!